 This research included an online survey, which received over 1,250 responses from Island residents, and over 60 in-person interviews, ensuring all socio-demographic groups were represented.
-Business Isle of Man conducted the research to:
+The research was conducted to:

-- Identify gaps in the Island's retail, hospitality, and leisure sectors. - Gain insight into customer preferences. - Understand why Manx residents choose to shop locally or choose to shop elsewhere. - Establish trends in consumer behaviour. - Benchmark the Isle of Man against alternative shopping destinations. - Ascertain public opinion regarding the built environment and its attractiveness. - Determine the priority areas on which this Strategy should focus.
+- Identify gaps in the Island's retail, hospitality, and leisure sectors. - · Gain insight into customer preferences. - Understand why Manx residents choose to shop locally or choose to shop elsewhere. - Establish trends in consumer behaviour. - Benchmark the Isle of Man against alternative shopping destinations. - Ascertain the public opinion regarding the built environment and its attractiveness. - Determine the priority areas on which this strategy should focus

-Douglas was rated average for most retail-related attributes including cleanliness, accessibility, atmosphere, and character.
-The City received a slightly poorer score for business hours and a higher score for the variety of stores.
+Douglas was rated average for most retail related attributes including cleanliness, accessibility, atmosphere, and character.
+The city received a slightly poorer score in regard to business hours and a higher score regarding the variety of stores.